-If the pump is to be stored or not used for six months or more, pump must be drained and a light coat of non-detergent SAE 30 weight oil must be applied to all internal pump parts.
-Lubricate fittings and apply grease to pump shaft extension.
+If pump is to be stored, or not used for six months or more, pump must be drained and a light coat of non-detergent SAE 30 weight oil must be applied to all internal pump parts.

+Apply grease to pump shaft extension.
 Viking suggests rotating pump shaft by hand one complete revolution every 30 days to circulate the oil.
+Tighten all pump assembly bolts before putting pump in service after being stored.